 In commodities exchanges between the EU Member States and third countries, the common customs regulations of the EU, binding for all the EU Member States, and the Common Customs Tariff are in force.

-The Community Customs Code (CC) is the basic provision of the EU customs policy according to which legal and natural persons shall act when importing goods from third countries or when exporting goods to third countries and who, when and how shall pay export or import duties and other charges.
+The Regulation for the Implementation of the Community Customs Code number 952/2013 is the basic provision of the EU customs policy according to which legal and natural persons shall act when importing goods from third countries or when exporting goods to third countries and who, when and how shall pay export or import duties and other charges.